bt3gl/building_blog/content/natas_wargames.md

 ### Level 3: Robots.txt

-Looking at the source code we see this comment:
+Looking at the source code, we see this comment:

 ```
 <!-- No more information leaks!!
 Not even Google will find it this time... -->
 ```

 In general, websites use a file called **[robots.txt]** to tell search engines what should be indexed.

 Looking at: